 - 1685 Plymouth Court (Plimouth Bay Colony) confirms the right of Mashpees to maintain an entailment on all the lands of Mashpee.
 The entailment restricts the sale or lease or transfer of any land or resource without the consent of the entire tribe.

 - 1742 The State of Massachusetts passes an act that orders all remnants of historical tribes within the state to move to one of the four communities that still have functioning Indian governments; the communities of Mashpee, Aquinnah, Herring Pond, or Grafton; although Grafton was actually Nipmuc Nation.

 - 1763 The State of MA appoints two White overseers to conduct all business pertaining to the Mashpee Wampanoag on behalf of the tribe.
-The tribe is stripped of the right to negotiate the lease of any of its’ lands or have control over any of the natural resources thereon.
+These appointees stripped the tribe of the right to negotiate the lease of any of its’ lands.
+In addition, they could not control any of the natural resources thereon.

 The history of Native American Tribes is part of the North American Culture.
 It is still my belief that history helps understanding the trials and tribulations of all cultures.
 Knowing where someone has come from helps us understand where they might need to go next.

 That’s all for now.